samruddhidhoke/AI-Powered-BI-Tool-for-Customer-Sentiment-Analysis/README.md

 # ⭐ Conclusion

 The **AI-Powered BI Tool for Customer Sentiment Analysis** helps businesses efficiently analyze large volumes of customer feedback.
 By combining **Machine Learning**, **Transformer-based Deep Learning models**, **NLP**, **SQL Analytics**, and **Business Intelligence Dashboards**, the system converts raw customer reviews into meaningful insights that support smarter and faster business decisions.

 ---

+# 📄 Publication

+Our research paper titled **“AI Powered Business Intelligence Tool for Customer Sentiment Analysis”** has been accepted at the **6th International Conference on Intelligent Vision and Computing (ICIVC 2026)**.

+The paper will be published in the **SCOPUS-indexed Springer Book Series — Lecture Notes in Networks and Systems (LNNS)** after the conference presentation.

+---